IFRS updates

 Conclusion

 The impact of latest IFRS updates on Irish businesses is substantial and far-reaching.
-From FRS 102 amendments affecting SMEs to IFRS 18 and 19 impacting listed companies, organisations face significant changes.
+From FRS 102 amendments effective in 2026 to IFRS 18 and 19 impacting listed companies from 2027, organisations face significant changes.

 Understanding how latest IFRS changes affect Irish businesses helps companies prepare effectively.
 The guide to new IFRS standards for businesses Ireland emphasises the importance of early planning and systematic implementation.